AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 Since $P$ equates to the gas's pressure within a bubble, $P$ is relabeled as $P_b$.

-As shown in [Equation 7](#Equation-7), the pressure within a bubble is directly related to the bubble's radius, the liquid's surface tension, and the pressure outside the bubble [(Hyperphysics)](http://hyperphysics.phy-astr.gsu.edu/hbase/surten2.html).
+As [Equation 7](#Equation-7) shows, the pressure within a bubble is directly related to the bubble's radius, the liquid's surface tension, and the pressure outside the bubble [(Hyperphysics)](http://hyperphysics.phy-astr.gsu.edu/hbase/surten2.html).

 $$P_i = P_o + 4 \frac{T}{R}$$